ayonli/ngrpc/README.md

 }
 ```

-Then create a folder named `helloworld`, inside it, we create a TypeScript declaration
+Then create a folder named `helloworld`, inside it, we create a TypeScript declaration file
 `GreeterService.d.ts`:

 ```ts